Medieval India: The Rise of Empires, Dynasties, and Culture

 Mapping Medieval India: Geographical and Cultural Diversity-

 The medieval period in India experienced great geographical and cultural differences in many ways.
-The Himalayan mountains, situated in the north of India, acted as a very strong barrier to invading forces for war and destruction to either invade through parts of Pakistan, Bangladesh, or Nepal.
+The Himalayan mountains, situated in the north of Medieval India, acted as a very strong barrier to invading forces for war and destruction to either invade through parts of Pakistan, Bangladesh, or Nepal.

 Geographical diversity always has a great impact on human development and human history, especially in the past.
 Different physical features like climate, weather, resources, and terrain of the region affect how societies are built, interact, and trade with each other, thus ultimately affecting the civilization of the region.